 Like most Caribbean locations, Jamaica is adorned with gorgeous beaches and stunning waters.
 But that’s not all it offers.
 Its festivals, colourful street art and delicious cuisine all attract millions every year.
 And if you don’t particularly like reggae, like me, I’m told you probably will by the time you leave!

-So which of the three will it be?
+So which of the three will it be for our exotic honeymoon?
 Stay tuned to find out.